Adhokshaja73/pico_ble_hid/README.md

 ![Wiring of USB connectors to Raspberry Pi Pico W](diagram.png)

+Optionally, a momentary push button can be wired to GP5 and GND to switch between Bluetooth and USB passthrough mode.

 The individual wires on the USB can be fragile, so hot glue or other strain relief is a good idea.

 ### Software